 In addition to completing projects, Corpsmembers participated in a total of 450 hours of structured education.
 Each participant had the opportunity to earn at least one full credit in physical education and a quarter credit for Natural Resource Education.

 The Rainbow Crew offered more than a career-building experience, however.
 As NYC says, “it is important to remember that equity means valuing different cultures on their own terms and not merely expecting people to assimilate.”
 The Rainbow Crew provides a space for young people to be themselves, share stories and discuss common challenges.
 Unfortunately, it is estimated that LGBTQ young people comprise 40 percent of the youth homeless population.
-Additionally, data suggests LGBTQ youth have a suicide rate three times greater than heterosexual teens.
+Additionally, data suggests LGBTQ youth have a suicide rate four times greater than heterosexual teens.
 If managed properly, an affinity group like the Rainbow Crew can potentially provide not just a life-changing experience, but life-saving experience.
 In 2019, the program received applications from across the country, suggesting there is a large audience of LGBTQ youth eager for this type of experience.

 “When I joined the first NYC LGBTQ crew at sixteen, I was forever changed by the sense of belonging and support that I felt, for the first time in my life, as a queer person, from queer people,” said a Leader-In-Training from session-two of the summer 2019 season.
 This same young person credits his Rainbow Crew experience for giving him the confidence and skills to be successful on a wilderness crew, and for his new-found desire to be a professional firefighter.

 As the parent of one Rainbow Crew participant said, “Y’all are building more than trails and footbridges, y’all are building confidence and strength in our kids who are at highest risk.”